grnet/snf-image-creator/docs/usage.rst

 ^^^^^

 snf-image-creator comes in 2 variants:

  * snf-image-creator: A non-interactive command line program
  * snf-mkimage: A user-friendly dialog-based program

+Both expect the input media as first argument.
+The input media may be a local file, a block device or *"/"* if you want to create an image out of the running system (see `host bundling operation`_).

 Non-interactive version
 =======================